zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 <a name="arrays--callback-return"></a>

 - [4.7](#arrays--callback-return) Use return statements in array method callbacks.
-It’s ok to omit the return if the function body consists of a single statement returning an expression without side effects, following [8.2](#arrows--implicit-return). eslint: [`array-callback-return`](https://eslint.org/docs/rules/array-callback-return)
+It's ok to omit the return if the function body consists of a single statement returning an expression without side effects, following [8.2](#arrows--implicit-return). eslint: [`array-callback-return`](https://eslint.org/docs/rules/array-callback-return)

   ```javascript
   // good